 Life abounds in the park surrounding Mt.
-Mckinley.
+Denali.
 Hundreds of species of flowering plants as well as mosses, lichens, and fungi cover the ground.
 Caribou, moose, and grizzly bears roam the land, and smaller rodents and birds occupy the earth and sky.

-Tourists and residents alike are often treated to a view of McKinley on their drive North as they come through Willow, Alaska.
+Tourists and residents alike are often treated to a view of Denali on their drive North as they come through Willow, Alaska.
 The mountain is seldom completely clear, but often glimpses are seen through the clouds.

-McKinley is sometimes visible from the hills all the way in Eagle River, near Anchorage, and also 350 miles north in Fairbanks.
+Denali is sometimes visible from the hills all the way in Eagle River, near Anchorage, and also 350 miles north in Fairbanks.